Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

 Problems & Solutions

-Jump ahead to see how we got around the issues of having a tiny space with unnecessary storage, an off-center wall sconce, wavy wall edges, and an unwelcoming stairwell.
+Jump ahead to see how we dealt with the teensy space with bulky storage, an off-center wall sconce, wavy wall edges, and a scary stairwell.

 The entryway is tiny (7’8” x 3’10” = under 30 feet2) with the main door and stairwell right next to each other. ![]()

-I use hooks for keys (check out my whole ultra-organized key system!
+I use wall hooks for keys (check out my whole ultra-organized key system!

 The faux plants in hanging planters are installed in the corner out of the way above head height.